 What Is a Scheduled Personal Property?

 Always remember that the coverage for homeowners, renters, or condo policy usually comes with sub-limits for specific kinds of property.
 Sometimes, there are even limits for each item, even though this may offer you protection for your personal belongings.
 We can help you decide whether you may take advantage of scheduling certain items.
 This means buying separate coverage to protect specific high-value items, such as jewelry, art, or musical instruments.

 It’s essential to know what kind of coverage you have if something unexpected happens since your personal belongings’ value can add up.
-We can help you review your insurance policy and we can also let you know what other kinds of coverage may be available to help you better protect what’s important to you.
+We can help you review your insurance policy and let you know what other kinds of coverage may be available to help you better protect what’s important to you.

 Coverage limits may differ with each insurance policy.
 There are two kinds of homeowners/renters/condo insurance policies: open peril and named peril.
 They decide which kinds of damage are part of your coverage.